 L train to Montrose or Morgan / J or M to Flushing

-If you have specific questions about access, please write email@example.com at least three days before the event and we will make every effort to provide accommodations for you.
+Wendy's Subway is run by a small team of part-time staff members working onsite during open hours and remotely throughout the week.
+If you have specific questions about access, please write firstname.lastname@example.org with “access request” in the subject line before the event, preferably with 48-hour notice, and we will make every effort to provide accommodations for you.

 To inquire about programming an event at Wendy's Subway, please follow this link.

 Requests should be made at least one month ahead of the proposed event date.
 We will respond within a week of the submitted request.

 Corinne Butta, Editor

 Juwon Jun, Associate Editor

 Florence Li, Program Coordinator

 Ren Nguyễn, Communications and Publicity Coordinator

 Rachel Valinsky, Artistic Director